 McGill University’s Desautels Faculty of Management

 Where was the last place you worked before enrolling in business school?
-I worked at Taylor Engineering, as a Practice Area Leader.
+I was a Product Specialist at Silent Partner Software.

 Where did you intern during the summer of 2021?
-My internship was at British Columbia Investment Management Corporation, in Victoria, BC.
+I interned at ClearEstate, in Montreal.

 Community Work and Leadership Roles in Business School:

 - Meal Preparation Volunteer at Welcome Hall Mission